 The same is true of similar instruments.
 If there's a significant overlap in frequency content, the tracks within our mixes are liable to mask each other.

 In most cases, the louder of the sounds will mask the weaker of the sounds, rendering them almost imperceptible or, at the very least, unclear.

 Looking at this phenomenon from a more technical angle, I can explain frequency masking in a roundabout way by likening it to transient information, phase cancellation and distortion.

 The transients of a signal are the initial attacks of the represented sound source.
 They are the peak in terms of amplitude and harmonic content and make up the majority of the tone and timbre of an instrument.
 Each unique sound has a unique transient profile with its own harmonics with its own amplitude envelopes.

-Focusing on the harmonic content, if there are two or more tracks sounding at the same time with the same harmonic content, we'll get significant constructive buildup in those frequencies.
+Focusing on the harmonic content, if two or more tracks are sounding at the same time with the same harmonic content, we'll get significant constructive build-up in those frequencies.
 However, the resulting mixing of harmonic profiles and their respective individual amplitude envelopes will effectively form a new harmonic profile with different amplitude envelopes.

 Therefore, what we're left with is a new sound that blends the two (or more) tracks together in terms of tone/timbre, which is a big part of frequency masking.

 In addition to the constructive phase interferences caused by two or more similar audio tracks or sound sources, we also have to take into account the destructive phase interferences.
 These happen when any of the frequencies in one track are out of phase with the same frequencies of the other track and result in phase cancellation.